 - Analyze data gathered and develop solutions or alternative methods of proceeding.

-Management Analysts with little to no experience tend to make between $45970 and $60450 while the more experienced ones make over $109670 per year.
+Management Analysts with little to no experience tend to make between $48360 and $62500 while the more experienced ones can earn over $112140 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Management Analyst is to move to a higher paying state like NY.
-Right now, the highest paying states for Management Analysts are NY, WY, VA, WA and MA.
+One of the easiest ways to increase your salary as a Management Analyst is to move to a higher paying state like NY.
+Right now, the highest paying states for Management Analysts are NY, MA, DC, VA and NJ.

-3 other factors that can increase your salary as A Management Analyst is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Management Analyst is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Management Analysts what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Management Analysts what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.

 Pros and Cons